List of Gargoyles characters: Minor children of Oberon

-Also present at The Gathering are an unnamed Centaur, two giants, and a Pegasus.
+Also present at The Gathering are an unnamed Centaur, two giants, and a winged horse.

 Other characters

 The Lost Race

 The Lost Race was a sentient race of Earthlings whose evolution predated the Three Races and has since become extinct, although Greg Weisman has yet to reveal when or how this occurred.
 In fact, he writes, "it's hard to give a category to something that currently I have no intention of discussing.
 But 'Lost Race' seems as good a moniker as any—as a place-holder."

 What is known is that the Lost Race, the gargoyles, the humans, and finally Oberon's Children appeared on Earth in that order.
 The Lost Race is in fact from Earth, and Weisman denies their having any contact with extraterrestrials.
 Although they eventually became extinct, the Lost Race was still around when Oberon's Children first evolved, as they were aware of the Children's existence.

 Brooklyn encountered this race on his time-travels to the past during his Timedancer adventures.
 Weisman confirmed that the Lost Race has left behind relics and artifacts from their civilization.
 It is speculated by fans that these may include the ruins in the Archmage's Cave, notably the Megalith Dance, although Weisman refuses to confirm or deny the possibility.